johannes-b/toc/proposals/incubation/keptn.md

 ## Background

 Keptn is a cloud-native application life-cycle orchestration tool.
 Its goal is not to replace tools that are already present in an organization but to connect and orchestrate them to support the life-cycle management of applications.
-Keptn enables DevOps engineers as well as SREs to scale delivery and operations automation in their organizations.
+Keptn enables DevOps engineers as well as Site Reliability Engineers (SREs) to scale delivery and operations automation in their organizations.

 Keptn builds upon declarative definitions for multi-stage environments, SLO-based quality gates, and auto-remediation and integrates with tools via an event-based approach.